maryi/CSCW-Project/Project report/ReportDocument.md

 Further attempts to describing CSCW include the addition of the hardware and software required to facilitate the work (Kraemer & King, 1988); the notion of usability and ergonomics related to tool acceptance among a group (Jarczyk, Loffler, & Volksen, 1992); and the categorization of collaborative systems according to specific technologies (Ellis, 2000).

 Bannon & Schmidt (1989) suggest that too often technology is described with a focus on information flow between individuals.
-However, there must also be a consideration of the articulation work required to make the “flow” possible.
-Collaborative  tools enable the "flow" of information and facilitate collaboration in distinct ways.
+However, there must also be a consideration of the articulation work required to make the 'flow' possible.
+Collaborative  tools enable the 'flow"'of information and facilitate collaboration in distinct ways.
 Therefore a descriptive framework for describing how collaborative tools facilitate communication flows may be a useful heuristic for individuals planning CSCW.

 We believe that some aspects of the MoCA framework can also be used to describe collaborative software and systems -with some context adaptations.
 These similarities will be tested to see if well articulated CSCW can be matched to software tools suitable for the work through the notion of affordances.
 Users often maintain historically developed understandings of the utility of collaborative software and systems which are always evolving.
 Conole and Dyke (2004) argue that articulating and exposing the affordances of collaborative software enables users to understand how technologies can be most effectively used to support collaborative activities.
 So, we will also based our recommendation system in the user's perceptions.